 Spring 2026Certified SolidWorks Associate in Mechanical Design (CSWA)

-May 2023 · Dassault SystèmesCapacity Development Program on EV Technology: power electronics, charging systems, and grid integration
+May 2023 · Dassault SystèmesCapacity Development Program on EV Technology: power electronics, charging systems, efficiency, and grid integration

 May 2023 · Kathmandu UniversitySupervised & unsupervised ML, regression, classification, clustering, pipeline construction